What is a Fire Alarm System?In this article, we will have a look at the structure and types of the “Fire Alarm Systems”.

 It makes sense that the more we can divide a building into zones, the more accurate locating the alarm trigger will be.

-The Control Panel is wired to a minimum of two sounder circuits which could contain bells, electronic sounders or other audible devices.
+The Control Panel is wired to a minimum of two sounder circuits which could contain bells, electronic sounders or other audible fire alarm devices.

 It is these devices which sound the alarm when triggered.